-For discipline outcomes, see General Education Outcomes-Arts and Letters on page 50.
+For discipline outcomes, see General Education Outcomes-Arts and Letters on page 54.

 Chemeketa offers a number of foreign language courses.
 Some of these courses can be used to fulfill the Arts and Letters requirements of the Associate of Arts Oregon Transfer degree and the Associate of Science Transfer degrees in Business and Computer Science.
-See pages 53, 54, and 55 for a complete listing.
+See pages 58, 60, and 62 for a complete listing.

-Chemeketa offers instruction in first-year (introductory) and second-year (intermediate) American Sign Language, French, Japanese, Russian and Spanish.
+Chemeketa offers instruction in first-year (introductory) and second-year (intermediate) American Sign Language, French, Japanese, Russian and Spanish and first-year (introductory) Chinese.
 Classroom instruction focuses on oral/visual communication as well as reading and writing.